-The Canadian Association of Research Administrators – Compensation Policy
+The Canadian Association of Research Administrators – [Staff] Compensation Policy

 The Canadian Association of Research Administrators’ (CARA) is committed to establishing and maintaining a competitive compensation package that is reflective of current market conditions in the research administration field and not-for-profit sector.

 2.0 Policy Statement

 2.1 CARA's compensation may be a mix of salary, benefits, and professional development opportunities.
 The particulars will be outlined in a contractual agreement between CARA and the employee.

 2.2 Individual employee salary and benefits are established based on comparable positions, job performance, skills, competency, and CARA’s financial situation.